nmpowell/carbon-intensity-forecast-tracking/README.md

 Tracking differences between the UK National Grid's Carbon Intensity forecast and its eventual recorded value.

+The UK's National Grid Electricity System Operator (NGESO) publishes an API showing half-hourly carbon intensity in different GB regions.
+The data is based upon real, live generation statistics, values describing the relative carbon intensity of different energy sources, and a complex model describing inter-region interaction.
+It also exposes a 48-hour forecast.

 The [API itself](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) does not seem to record or expose historical forecasts.
 We want to know: how reliable are they?

-This repo uses GitHub Actions to do [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/) and is heavily inspired by [food-scraper](https://github.com/codeinthehole/food-scraper).
+This repo uses GitHub Actions to do [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).
+It is heavily inspired by [food-scraper](https://github.com/codeinthehole/food-scraper).

 ## Basic idea

-- Git scrape the National Grid Carbon Intensity API ([repo](https://github.com/carbon-intensity)) on a half-hourly basis.
+- Git scrape the National Grid Carbon Intensity API on a half-hourly basis.
-- Scraping is performed by Github Actions on a [cron schedule](https://github.com/nmpowell/carbon-intensity-forecast-tracking/blob/main/.github/workflows/run.yaml) twice per hour.
+- Scraping is performed by Github Actions on a [cron schedule](https://github.com/nmpowell/carbon-intensity-forecast-tracking/blob/main/.github/workflows/run.yaml) twice per hour (see [docs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)).
-- Data is downloaded from the [regional forward-48hr endpoint](https://carbon-intensity.github.io/api-definitions/#get-regional-intensity-from-fw48h), saved to `data/` and, for now, is committed to this repo.
+- JSON data is downloaded from the [regional forward-48hr endpoint](https://carbon-intensity.github.io/api-definitions/#get-regional-intensity-from-fw48h), saved to `data/` and, for now, committed to this repo.

+- On a less regular basis, the data is parsed and summarised.

+### Assessing forecasts

+- For each actual 30-minute period defined by its "from" datetime, we will capture published forecasts for that period.
+- Forecasts are published up to 48 hours ahead, so we should capture 96 forecasts for one real period.
+- We'll also capture the actual recorded CI value.
+- We can do this for each of the 17 published regions, as well as the National data.

+- TODO:
-- Save the data to a local database or spreadsheet, committed to this repo.
+- Save the data to a local database or spreadsheet, in a format more suited to graphing, also committed to this repo.
+- Generate graphs
-- Show, for a given half-hour window in history:
+- Display, for a given half-hour window in history:
     - the predicted CI at each of the ~96 half-hourly time points
     - the "actual" CI recorded
     - the error in these predictions at each of the ~96 preceding time points (+/-)